 Mar 12, 2011|

-Wondering where to go on your spring break?
-Late March and April are prime months for a South America vacation.
+Wondering where to go on your South America Spring Break?
+Late March and April are prime months for a South America vacation!
 You can go surfing near the equator, hiking in the Sacred Valley of the Incas, dancing in Buenos Aires, or traipsing around Brazil after the dust has settled from Carnival and prices have plummeted.
 For those travelers lucky enough to have a spring break, here are some fail-safe spring break trip ideas to South America.

 Idea #1: Peru’s Gringo Trail

 The geography and climate of Peru vary widely, but you can hit all the main stops along the Gringo Trail in Peru during late March and April.
 The capital of Peru, Lima, is located on the coast and is tucked into Peru’s southern coastal desert region.
 Lima’s temperature stays around 50-65 degrees Fahrenheit throughout this time, and a thick cloud of fog will begin to roll over the city.
 You won’t need to worry about packing much more than a pair of jeans and a sweater while you explore the fascinating City of Kings.

 Hop on a plane from Lima to Cusco to get a taste of the rich historical and cultural importance of the capital of the Inca Empire.
 Cusco is in the highlands of the Andes.
 During March and April, it can rain sporadically and get chilly at night.
 If you are planning on a trek, make sure to pack cold-weather gear.
 The famous Inca Trail is the most popular way to trek to Machu Picchu, but it gets booked up months in advance.

 Leave yourself at least a couple of days to explore Cusco, the Sacred Valley, and Machu Picchu.
 But if you have more to spare, consider adding on a trip into the Peruvian Amazon Rainforest or the beautiful Lake Titicaca.
 These are both just a short flight away.